vibeclue/food_menu_bot/README.md

-# food_menu_bot
-Telegram bot. posts files to users.
+Prints menu documents to users